Goal-oriented time adaptivity for port-Hamiltonian systems: Conclusion and outlook

 \section{Conclusion and outlook}

 We proposed an adaptive and goal-oriented grid refinement approach tailored to the energy balance in port-Hamiltonian systems.
 To this end, we formulated the state equation and the corresponding adjoint equation as variational problems and proved a result for higher regularity of the adjoint for right-hand sides occurring in the proposed scheme.
 To guarantee an efficient evaluation of the error estimator, we further provided a block-diagonal and stability-exploiting approximation for the adjoint system which we motivated from a linear algebraic perspective via a block-Jacobi method.
-Then, we provided a numerical example highlighting that the proposed scheme leads to smaller violations of the energy balanced when compared to step-size controlled or higher-order time stepping schemes.
+Then, we provided a numerical example highlighting that the proposed scheme leads to smaller violations of the energy balanced when compared to step size controlled or higher-order time stepping schemes.

-In the future, we plan to consider goal-oriented multirate schemes~\cite{BaSc_Estep2012} for pHs and to relate the dissipativity-based arguments of Section~\ref{sec:comp} with the approach using generalized Green's functions to capture error transport proposed in \cite{EsteHols05}.
+In the future, we plan to consider goal-oriented multirate schemes~\cite{BaSc_Estep2012} for pHs and to relate the dissipativity-based arguments of Section~\ref{sec:comp} with the approach using generalized Green's functions to capture error transport as proposed in \cite{EsteHols05}.
+Furthermore, a combination with a symplectic integrator is expected to lead to a symbiosis of grid adaptivity and geometric integration.